michaeljones/matcha/README.md

 ### If

 You can use `{% %}` blocks to create an if-statement using the `if`, `else` and `endif` keywords.
-The function generated from the template will have a labelled argument matching the identifier used after `if`.

 The `else` is optional.

 ```jinja